5 Common Myths Related To DUI

 If you’ve recently been arrested for a DUI, don’t wait any longer to contact an experienced criminal defense attorney.
 Whether you’re a first-time or repeat offender, our lawyers will fight to protect your rights and minimize your consequences.
 Contact us for a free consultation today.

-Drunk driving is Pennsylvania’s second leading cause of accidents and fatalities, behind only speeding, with Philadelphia making up a large percentage of these tragedies.
+Drunk driving is Pennsylvania’s second leading cause of accidents and fatalities, behind speeding.
 For this reason, even a first-degree offense can lead to serious legal repercussions, including substantial fines, mandatory drug, and alcohol counseling, even jail time.
 While you may be aware of these consequences, you may not realize the long-term collateral damage it also causes.
 So before you call just any lawyer to defend your DUI case, here are the collateral consequences you could be risking.

 Increased Auto Insurance Premiums